For HOA, condo, and co-op board directors

 Our manager already has a vendor list.
 Why would we need this?

 Because your manager's list is great for routine work and limited beyond their territory.
 For a re-roof, a paint cycle, a paving project, or a structural engineer for a milestone inspection, you want bids from vendors outside that loop.
-Boards that ran an RFP through Common Elements typically receive bids from vendors they had never heard of — often the winning proposal.
+An open RFP on Common Elements reaches qualified vendors your board may not already know, so you can compare them against the names you do.

 We are a small board of volunteers.
 Is this overkill?